Homological stability and densities of generalized configuration spaces: Preliminaries

 The theory of sheaves on prestacks has been developed in~\cite{gaitsgory_weils_2014,gaitsgory_atiyah-bott_2015}.
 In this subsection and the next, we will give a brief review of this theory.
 We will state them as facts, without any proof, which, unless otherwise specified, could all be found in~\cite{gaitsgory_atiyah-bott_2015}.

 Prestacks are needed to set up the theory of factorization algebra and factorization homology.
-We will only make use of this theory in~\S\ref{sec:fact_hom} and~\S\ref{sec:cohomology_of_Z_m_n}, where it is needed to bridge $\coLie$-cohomology and cohomology of the spaces $\gConf{\mathbf{d}}{\mathbf{n}}(X)$ mentioned in the introduction.
+We will only make use of this theory in~\S\ref{sec:fact_hom} and~\S\ref{sec:cohomology_of_Z_m_n}, where it is needed to bridge cohomological Chevalley complexes and cohomology of the spaces $\gConf{\mathbf{d}}{\mathbf{n}}(X)$ mentioned in the introduction.
 At the first pass, the reader should feel free to treat it as a blackbox.

 A prestack is a contravariant functor from $\Sch$ to $\Spc$, the $\infty$-category of spaces.
 In other words, a prestack $\matheur{Y}$ is a functor

 Let $\PreStk$ be the $\infty$-category of prestacks.
 By Yoneda's lemma, we have a fully-faithful embedding